PIC4SeR/MPOSE2021_Dataset/README.md

 ## 3. Refine RGB and POSE data
 1. The following procedure refines generated RGB and POSE data by applying the following transformations:
   * remove samples such that the RGB encoding failed due to corrupted data;
-  * removing/remaming "outliers", i.e. sequences that, due to the above processing, do not contain the target action anymore;
+  * renaming "outliers", i.e. sequences that, due to the above processing, do not contain the target action anymore;
   * remove sequences judjed to be non-sense;
   * convert "pick-up" action labels to "bend" action labels (due to their strong similarity);
   * convert "turn" action labels to "walk" action labels (due to their strong similarity);